finos/common-domain-model/documentation/source/documentation.rst

 .. code-block:: Haskell

- type TransferPrimitive: <"A class to specify the transfer of assets between parties, those assets being either cash, securities or physical assets.
-This class combines components that are cross-assets (settlement date, settlement type, status, ...) and some other which are specialized by asset class (e.g. the payer/receiver amount and cashflow type for a cash transfer, the transferor/transferee, security indication, quantity, and asset transfer type qualification for the case of a security).
-The associated globalKey denotes the ability to associate a hash value to the respective Execution instantiations for the purpose of model cross-referencing, in support of functionality such as the event effect and the lineage.">
+ type TransferPrimitive:
    [metadata key]
-   identifier string (0..1) <"The identifier which might be associated with the transfer.">
+   identifier string (0..1)
      [metadata scheme]
-   settlementType TransferSettlementEnum (0..1) <"The qualification as to how the transfer will settle, e.g. a DvP settlement.">
+   settlementType TransferSettlementEnum (0..1)
    settlementDate AdjustableOrAdjustedOrRelativeDate (1..1)
-   cashTransfer CashTransferComponent (0..*) <"The cash transfer component of the transfer.
-In the case where several currencies are involved in the transfer, several components should be used, as the component supports one single currency amount.">
+   cashTransfer CashTransferComponent (0..*)
-   securityTransfer SecurityTransferComponent (0..*) <"The security transfer component of the transfer.
-In the case where several securities are involved in the transfer, several components should be used, as the component supports one single security.">
+   securityTransfer SecurityTransferComponent (0..*)
    commodityTransfer CommodityTransferComponent (0..*)
-   status TransferStatusEnum (0..1) <"The transfer status, e.g. Instructed, Settled, ...">
+   status TransferStatusEnum (0..1)
-   settlementReference string (0..1) <"The settlement reference, when applicable.">
+   settlementReference string (0..1)

 The CDM has been designed to treat the reset and the transfer primitive events separately because there is no 1-to-1 relationship between reset and transfer.